jbcoe/iso_cpp_decay_ref/paper.md

 (desirable) interaction with `reference wrapper`.

-We instead propose modifications to `std::decay` so that implicit deduction guides  [temp.deduct.guide] will give 'correct' behaviour for `reference_wrapper`: unwrapping the wrapper.
+We instead propose modifications to `std::decay` so that deduction guides  [temp.deduct.guide] will give 'correct' behaviour for `reference_wrapper`: unwrapping the wrapper.